victorhph8/zTSkut/paper/paper.md

 # Summary

 zTSkut is a Python-based web application for predicting the thermoelectric figure of merit, zT, of skutterudite-based compositions.
 The software provides a browser interface for single-composition prediction and a CSV-upload workflow for batch screening.
-Users specify the anion, cation and filler species, their corresponding fractions, carrier concentration at 300 K, temperature, and carrier type. zTSkut then generates the same compositional descriptors used by the trained neural-network model, applies the saved feature scaling from the original training workflow, and returns predicted zT values.
+Users specify the anion, cation and filler species, their corresponding fractions, carrier concentration at 300 K, temperature and carrier type. zTSkut then generates the same compositional descriptors used by the trained neural-network model, applies the saved feature scaling from the original training workflow and returns predicted zT values.

 The software is built around a FastAPI backend and a lightweight HTML/JavaScript frontend.
 The backend loads a trained Keras model, a saved `StandardScaler`, and the descriptor order expected by the model.
 This design makes the prediction workflow reproducible: features are transformed using the original training scaler in transform-only mode, and no fitting or re-normalisation is performed during user prediction. zTSkut also supports input validation to catch common formatting errors, such as placing element symbols in numerical fraction fields.